robbevp/postcss-multiple-tailwind/README.md

 ```sh
 yarn add -D postcss-multiple-tailwind
 ```
-Note that you also should have postcss and tailwindcss installed.
+Note that you also should already have postcss and tailwindcss installed.

-**Step 2:** Add the plugin to plugins list:
+**Step 2:** Add the plugin to plugins list and remove tailwindcss:

 ```diff
 module.exports = {